2022 CMSA Convention

 - Urban Sketches by Owen Hartford

-- A work by the American composer Harry Thacker Burleigh, arranged by Jim Bates
+- From the Southland by American composer Harry Thacker Burleigh, arranged by Jim Bates

 To access the EnMasse music, sign in to your CMSA account.
 Select the Convention tab.
 If you do not see your account information, click the Sign-In option on the top menu bar of the website.

 Note that the sheet music provided here is under copyright.
 By accessing the music, you agree not to redistribute the music in any form or file format for commercial or any other purposes.